Derosy1/DSA-PROJECT-1/README.md

 * I splitted product name by reducing the text and deleted other text to make it look more consized
 * I deleted the uneccessary columns like about product, user ID, user name, review title, product link, img link,review content
 * I applied ctl A to format adn fit text to width
+# Data Analysis
+## Using Pivot Table
+Pivot tables were essential for efficiently summarizing and analyzing the Amazon product dataset.
+They allowed for dynamic grouping, aggregation, and comparison of key metrics across product categories, price ranges, and review counts.
+Specifically, pivot tables were used to